 - Easy to consume directly from the pouch.

-- No added water does mean the puree is thicker, which may not appeal to some children.
+- No added water means the puree is thicker, which may not appeal to some children.

 Best Fruit and Vegetable Medley Variety Pack

 These fun fruit and veggie medleys will appeal to a wide variety of taste preferences.
-Using fruits and vegetables frequently passed over, these flavor combinations offer a refreshing change of pace.
+This company uses fruits and vegetables frequently passed over, offering a refreshing change of pace.

-All the ingredients used in these Plum Organic products are organic.
-They’re also unsweetened, unsalted, kosher, and produced without any GMOs.
+All the ingredients in Plum Organic products are organic.
+They’re also unsweetened, unsalted, kosher, and produced without GMOs.

-The cap is recyclable and the pouches are resealable for those times you don’t make it through the entire serving.
-Just make sure to toss it after it’s been open 24 hours.
+The cap is recyclable, and the pouches are resealable when you don’t make it through the entire serving.
+Just make sure to toss it after it’s been open for 24 hours.

 This product’s packaging is entirely BPA-free.
-While some of the tropical ingredients are sourced from outside of the United States, the puree itself is made stateside.
+While some of the tropical ingredients are sourced outside the United States, the puree is made stateside.
 Ingredients are sourced locally from United States farms when possible.

-All in all, these are the perfect addition to your diaper bag snack stash.
-They also roll well from the bottom up, which prevents any unnecessary food waste.
+These are the perfect addition to your diaper bag snack stash.
+They also roll well from the bottom up, preventing unnecessary food waste.

 - Exciting flavor combinations.